AnoushkaVyas/Pose-Graph-3D-Stereo-SfM/README.md

 4. PGO related survey paper reading (Optional).

 ## How To Run:
-`PoseGraphOp.ipynb` is the main notebook where you have to code and add answers.
+`PoseGraphOp.ipynb` is the main notebook where we have the code and answers.
 `PoseGraphOpHelper.ipynb` has detailed instructions about compilation/libraries usage (for ex, `g2o`, `jax`, `EVO`).

 # Stereo Reconstruction, Structure from Motion, Non-Linear Optimization